AirdropLaura/inri-installer/README.md

 ⚠️ Tips

-Gunakan SSD untuk menghindari bottleneck I/O
+Use an SSD to avoid I/O bottlenecks

-Jangan gunakan semua core untuk miner, sisakan 1–2 core untuk OS
+Do not allocate all cores to mining; leave 1–2 cores for the OS

-Pastikan port 30303 TCP/UDP terbuka agar node bisa connect ke peers
+Ensure port 30303 TCP/UDP is open so the node can connect to peers

-Untuk RAM < 8GB, gunakan swap 4–8 GB untuk menghindari crash saat DAG generation
+For RAM < 8 GB, use 4–8 GB swap to prevent crashes during DAG generation

-Untuk monitoring, jalankan journalctl -fu inri-miner atau cek systemctl status inri-miner
+For monitoring, run journalctl -fu inri-miner or check systemctl status inri-miner